 - I. Interviews and Hearings: - A. All parole and SCS hearings and interviews conducted by the Board are open to the public subject to the Department of Corrections need to maintain the safety and security of the institutions where the proceeding is conducted.
 Children under the age of 16 will not be permitted at the proceedings unless accompanied by an adult.
 Children under the age of 16 who desire to testify must have the written permission of the adult who has guardianship. - B. Because the Board's deliberations contain discussions of confidential information, the reliability of witnesses, the validity and relevance of information, and are of a quasi-judicial nature, the Board may conduct them in private deliberative session. - C. The Board shall allow the following persons to attend and participate in the hearings and interviews. - 1.
 The offender and direct family members of the offender. - 2.
 Department of Corrections' personnel offering testimony. - 3.
 Legal counsel for the Board. - 4.
 Board staff as deemed necessary by the Board. - 5.
 Language interpreters or interpreters for the hearing impaired if deemed necessary by the Board. - 6.
 Victims shall not be required to testify or present information in the presence of the offender. - D. Persons attending hearings in addition to those listed above may do so only as observers, unless the Board elects to consider their testimony. - E. If an offender is not available for his or her interview due to emergency situations, his or her interview shall be postponed to the following month, or when he or she can reasonably be expected to be available. - F. The Board is not bound by the strict rules of evidence in the conduct of a parole and SCS release, review, interview, or a violation hearing. - 1.
-The Board may consider all evidence presented, so long as the evidence is not cumulative, repetitive, or inherently unreliable and so long as it has relevance to the decision.
+The Board may consider all evidence presented, so long as the evidence is not cumulative, repetitive, or inherently unreliable and so long as it has relevance to the decision. - 2.
+Persons offering information during a parole interview shall not be sworn.

-- 2. Persons offering information during a parole interview shall not be sworn. - 3.
-Persons giving testimony in a parole violation hearing and all SCS hearings shall be sworn. - 4.
+- 3. Persons giving testimony in a parole violation hearing and all SCS hearings shall be sworn. - 4.
 In an interview, the offender shall be allowed to address the Board and present letters or other documents. - 5.
 The Board may require that information be submitted in writing in lieu of in-person statements. - G. Location of hearing and interview: - 1.
 Parole and SCS hearings and interviews shall take place at the facility incarcerating the offender or the supervising field unit.
-Parole interviews may be conducted by video-conferencing or telephone if no other means of communication is available at the discretion of the Board. - H. Parole and SCS hearings and interviews shall be conducted by at least 3 members of the Board. - II.
-Reviews: - A. Annual reviews of offenders eligible for parole shall consist of at least 3 Board members considering written information and testimony regarding an offender's status, and whether or not parole is appropriate at the time of review.
-The Board may request a subsequent interview of an offender after the review, to be scheduled consistent with procedures in Chapter 6.
-The Board will not grant parole without a personal interview with the offender.
+Parole interviews may be conducted by videoconferencing or telephone if no other means of communication is available at the discretion of the Board. - H. Parole and SCS hearings and interviews shall be conducted by at least 3 members of the Board. - II.
+Administrative Reviews: - A. Administrative reviews of offenders eligible for presumptive parole shall consist of at least 3 Board members considering written information regarding an offender's status, and whether there is a victim or victims who should have the opportunity to participate in a parole hearing. - B. The Board shall set the conditions that the parolee must be subject to during their term of parole supervision.
+The Parole Board may set conditions based on parole conditions that the Department of Corrections has proposed, or modified parole conditions as determined by the Board members. - C. The Board may deny presumptive parole and set an initial parole interview hearing if it determines, through its administrative review, that a victim or victims should have the opportunity to participate in a parole hearing.